openstack-archive/murano/doc/source/draft/appdev-guide/muranopackages/dynamic_ui.rst

              type: flavor
              label: Instance flavor
              description: >-
-               Select a flavor registered in Openstack.
+               Select a flavor registered in OpenStack.
 Consider that service performance depends on this parameter.
              required: false
            - name: osImage